Here is your West Yorkshire traffic update - including incidents, road closures and roadworks

 Roadworks

-A58, Hipperholme - Temporary traffic signals due to utility work on A58 Halifax Road near The Tannery Restaurant.
+B6114, Greetland - Temporary traffic signals due to gas main work on B6114 Saddleworth Road in Ellistones Lane.

 A647, Halifax - Temporary traffic signals due to gas main work on A647 Haley Hill near the Shell Petrol Station.